The Key to Measuring the ROI of an Influencer CAMPAIGN

 By nature, influencer marketing is built on channels and technology we don't own.
 We operate on borrowed platforms and, as a result, even the most sophisticated e-commerce tracking can follow every consumer a campaign might touch from impression to purchase.
-We CAN, however, make some pretty compelling educated guesses at the true ROI of influencer marketing programs if they're designed from the beginning to ensure the right data is captured, benchmarks set, and assumptions accepted.
+We CAN, however, make some pretty compelling educated guesses at the true ROI of influencer marketing campaigns if they're designed from the beginning to ensure the right data is captured, benchmarks set, and assumptions accepted.

 EXECUTION NOTE: These don't all live in a silo.
 For example, Content Value can often be added on top of any of the sales return values.
 When rights are properly negotiated, the content generated by an influencer campaign should save the company from having to invest in certain types of content creation.Below, we're breaking down ways Carusele clients have been able to successfully measure a positive return on their influencer marketing investments.